You will sign an electronic signature at the time of registration agreeing to abide by these policies.

 - I will pay in full for the services.

-- I understand that Monkey Business Camp will charge my credit card for any late pick-ups, based on details here in this policy agreement, and repeated in parent info packet.
+- I understand that Monkey Business Camp will charge my card on file for any late pick-ups, based on details here in this policy agreement, and repeated in parent info packet.

 - I know all adults, including myself, involved in my child’s participation at camp will need to abide by the parent info packet sent before camp, and these policies.